BuxOrg/bux-cli/docs/commands/buxcli_destination.md

 ## buxcli destination

-manage your destinations in BUX
+manage and interact with destinations in BUX

 ### Synopsis